inkstitch/inkstitch/collections/_tutorial/en/routing.md

 ## Stroke Routing Options

 Strokes elements start at the beginning of the path and run til the end.
+Closed paths should be  opened to allow you to decide where the embroidery starts (and ends).

 ### Make path directions visible